microsoft/Nonprofits/VolunteerEngagement/.ai/instructions/deployment-validation.md

 Use these instructions before declaring a migration complete.

+**Always check `Portal-EDM/README.md` and `scripts/` for existing npm scripts and helper scripts before constructing manual CLI or API calls.** The project provides scripts for deployment, syncing, permission patching, site restart, and site removal.
+Use them.

+**Be proactive.** Guide the user through the full provisioning or migration flow step by step.
+After each step completes, immediately suggest and proceed to the next one without waiting to be asked.
+The typical flow is: environment selection → unblock JS uploads → install dependencies → build/lint/test → deploy → reactivate site (user action) → restart site → get site URL → validate in browser.
+Surface blockers early, resolve them, and keep the flow moving.

 ## Deployment model

 The new Volunteer Engagement site is deployed from `Portal-EDM` using the existing npm and PAC CLI flow.